 - Research and evaluation

-You will also need to document practicum or internship experience.
-If you did your practicum before September 1, 1995, you will need to document that the program was approved.
-If you did it afterward, you will need to document that it included at least 300 hours of client contact and that at least 150 of those were face-to-face in a work setting.
+You also need to document your practicum and/or internship experiences.
+If you completed your practicum before Sept.
+1, 1995, you need to document that the program was approved.
+If you finished this experience on or after Sept.
+1, 1995, you need to show that it included at least 300 hours of client contact and that at least 150 of these hours occurred face-to-face in a work setting.

-If you wish to have the professional counselor certification added to your license, you will need evidence of additional counseling-related coursework (http://dhhs.ne.gov/publichealth/Pages/crl_mhcs_mental_mentalindex.aspx).
+If you want the professional counselor certification added to your license, you need to provide evidence of additional counseling-related coursework, which can be done by completing the following classes:

 - Counseling practicum